gazebosim/gz-gui/tutorials/07_config.md

 * `<window>`: Options related to the entire window's layout.
   See \subpage layout for more details.
 * `<plugin>`: Zero or more plugins to be loaded at startup.
-    * `filename`: This argument specifies the plugin library to be loaded.
+    * `filename`: This attribute specifies the plugin library to be loaded.
     * `<ignition-gui>`: Ignition GUI processes this block before passing the config to the plugin.
 See [plugin_params.config](https://bitbucket.org/ignitionrobotics/ign-gui/src/ign-gui2/examples/config/plugin_params.config)